-Hey y’all!
-In contrast to Throwback Thursday, I use Fridays to look ahead to an upcoming release that I’m excited about!
-Today’s is A Thousand Questions by Saadia Faruqi, and if you want something light and wholesome, here it is!!
-Expected Release: October 6, 2020
+In contrast to Throwback Thursday, I like to use Fridays to look ahead to an upcoming release that I’m excited about!
+Today’s is one somewhat outside my usual, but that I’m curious about: The Arctic Fury by Greer Macalister.
+Expected Release: December 1, 2020

 Why wait on this one?

 Partially set in Boston, and partially set in the wild arctic.
 I am forever favoring stories set in Boston, and the arctic is this symbol of untameable natural wild that can so easily destroy people.
 With two settings like that, I’m expecting some really incredible atmosphere.
 Plus, in a place like that, people are bound to go a little crazy and relationships are destined to be frayed.
 And since this may have ended in murder…